sajjadGG/book-python/advanced/oop/abstract.rst

     # Traceback (most recent call last):
     # TypeError: Can't instantiate abstract class Astronaut with abstract method say_hello

 ``abc`` is common name and it is very easy to create file, variable lub module with the same name as the library, hence overwrite it.
 In case of error.
-Check all entries in ``sys.path`` or ``sys.modules['abc']`` to find what is overwriting it.:
+Check all entries in ``sys.path`` or ``sys.modules['abc']`` to find what is overwriting it:

 .. code-block:: python